Bird Management at the Airport – Essentials Overview for Airlines Safety & Quality Staff – 1 Day

 – Define roles, responsibilities & the legal framework

-– Review the history & current status of bird strike (including the financial and costs of birdstrike.
+– Review the history & current status of the bird strike (including the financial and costs of the bird strike.

-This course is designate to provide airlines managers with the basic knowledge about standards and best practices for an effective control of birds in order to establish company policy comprising collaboration with airport authorities, compliance audits and reporting.
+This course is designated to provide airline managers with the basic knowledge about standards and best practices for effective control of birds in order to establish company policy comprising collaboration with airport authorities, compliance audits, and reporting.

 Who is the course for?

-This course is designate to provide airlines managers with the basic knowledge about standards and best practices for an effective control of birds in order to establish company policy comprising collaboration with airport authorities, compliance audits and reporting.
+This course is designated to provide airline managers with the basic knowledge about standards and best practices for the effective control of birds in order to establish company policy comprising collaboration with airport authorities, compliance audits, and reporting.

 What is the Benefit of this Training – What will I learn?